tw-in-js/twind-aspect-ratio/README.md

 ## Usage as Plugin

-Add the plugin to plugins of your setup call:
+Add to plugins of your setup call:

 ```js
 import { aspectRatio } from '@twind/aspect-ratio'